rex-suresh/head-tail/README.md

     prints the lines of count passed as arg acceptable counts +ve

+  `node head` - should give usage
   // cannot combine byte and line count //
 ```

 ```
-This filter displays the first count lines or bytes of each of the specified files,
+This filter displays the first count lines or bytes of each of the specified files
 ```

 ~~or of the standard input if no files are specified~~